xray-tech/xorc-notifications/README.md

 ## Dependencies

-XORC Notifications are written with Rust and should always be possible to compile with the latest stable version.
+The systems are written with Rust and it should always be possible to compile with the latest stable version.
 The de-facto way of getting the latest Rust is with [rustup](https://rustup.rs/):